fleischerdesign/portfolio/content/en/blog/code-quality-in-cs.md

 V(G) = e - n + 2
 ```

-Where `e` is the number of edges and `n` is the number of nodes in the control flow graph.
+where `e` is the number of edges and `n` the number of nodes in the control flow graph.
 Simply put: the more if-else statements and loops you have, the more complex your code becomes.
-A complexity over 10 is considered problematic—like having more than 10 tabs open in your browser.
+A complexity over 10 is considered problematic—like having more than ten tabs open in your browser.

 ### Important code metrics

-The Software Initiative for Quality (SIQ) has defined a basic set of code metrics:
+The Software Initiative (HIS) has defined a basic set of code metrics:

 - **COMF** (Comment Density): How well is your code documented?
 - **PATH** (Number of Paths): How many different routes are there through your code?